jrdeslippe/perfportsite/docs/perfport/measurements.md

 performing if it were well optimized.

 One may
-in principle define absolute performance as a measure
+in principle define absolute performance as a measure of